 A considerable number of chemical agents exercise a definite bactericidal action, but unfortunately the majority, if not all, have also an injurious action on the body-cells.
 It thus follows that although the bactericidal action may be easily obtained in the test-tube, the therapeutic application of chemical agents is often impracticable; at dilutions harmless to the tissues the bactericidal action is frequently lost.
-The researches of biochemists have introduced various synthetic products in the hope of overcoming this difficulty, but the results have not been entirely satisfactory.
+The researches of biochemists have introduced various synthetic products in the hope of overcoming this difficulty, but until the recent introduction of the sulphonamide group of drugs, the results had not been entirely satisfactory.